PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Let's configure Jenkins and GitHub to automate the build process.

-We need to create a Github API access token.
+We need to create a GitHub API access token.
 Let's go to http://github.com, and login if we're not already.
 Next we click the *settings* link from right hand drop down menu (located next to our profile picture).
 Under the Developer settings menu on the left hand side click the Personal access tokens link (following this navigation should lead to https://github.com/settings/tokens).

 Next we set the permissions on the token as per the image below:

 ![image](./images/gh_accesstok.png)

-Once the token has been created it's only displayed once on the Github UI so we should copy and paste the token string somewhere for safe keeping.
+Once the token has been created it's only displayed once on the GitHub UI so we should copy and paste the token string somewhere for safe keeping.

 Next we need to make our access token available to Jenkins.
 We can achieve this by opening the main Jenkins dashboard page and clicking the *credentials* link on the left hand menu.
 Following this we click the *system link* and then select the *add credentials* link under the global scope (this should lead us to http://localhost:8080/credentials/store/system/domain/_/newCredentials).